Tel Yokneam: Etymology

 The name Yokneam (יָקְנְעָם) is Hebrew in origin, from the Hebrew Bible.
 During the Bronze Age, it was probably called something like 'En-qn'mu, as it appears in the list of 119 cities conquered by Pharaoh Thutmose III.
 This form of the name possibly derives from the nearby springs (or "en") and is perhaps a corruption of "'En Yoqneam" ("Spring of Yoqneam").

 The site is mentioned in the Onomasticon of Eusebius as a village called Kammona.
 Jerome described it as Cimona.
 Following the Muslim conquest, the site was called Qaymun.
 After the First Crusade, around 1130 Fetellus referred to it as Cain Mons (Kaym Mons or Kaim Monte, literally "Cain's Mountain"), identifying the site with a legend of Cain's slaying at the hand of his descendant, Lamech.
 The name "Cain Mons" is probably a corruption of the Arabic "Qaymun", or "Caimum" as the name appeared in the first Latin sources.
 The name was later transformed into Caymont.

 In 1799, Pierre Jacotin labeled the site Chateau d'El Kireh (Castle of Qira).
-The castle mentioned is probably the Ottoman castle attributed to Zahir al-Umar.
+The castle mentioned is probably the Ottoman castle attributed to Daher al-Umar.
 "Qira" refers to a village of that name that then existed nearby.

 The site name appears in 19th century sources as a variant, Tell Qamun, which was probably the local Arab name.